Vitamins and Eating Right

 Some vitamins can hurt you.

 The fat-soluble vitamins, including A and E, can build up to toxic levels in the body.
-Be careful of large doses over prolonged periods.
+Be careful of large doses- especially over prolonged periods.
 Most of the others, especially the B vitamins, are eliminated in the urine if there’s an excess.
 If your vitamins are turning your urine orange, you are eliminating excess B vitamins.
-That’s good in that you know you’re getting more than enough, but you’re probably also wasting some money.
+That’s good in that you know you’re getting more than enough, but you’re probably also wasting money.
 Back off a little bit.

 If you live up here in the Pacific Northwest, you should probably be taking Vitamin D.

 We just don’t have the opportunity to be out in the sun enough to rev up our body’s ability to produce vitamin D. Deficiency causes myriad problems- see this link for the list.
-Latest studies suggest that the D3 form is much better for maintaining the proper levels in the body and bringing them up from deficiency.
+Studies suggest that the D3 form is much better for maintaining the proper levels in the body and bringing them up from deficiency.

 Glucosamine and Chondroitin may help with joint pain.